 If you are an employer who wants to track another employee, you cannot place a GPS tracker on their car.
 However, you have legal jurisdiction to install one if the employee is driving a business vehicle.

 How to Use Investigation Services To Your Advantage

 Depending on the nature of the case, two investigators can work together to surveil a person and better track their whereabouts.
-In the event of a missing individual, a private investigator can use public records that may be difficult to gain access to for the everyday citizen to help locate a missing person.
+In a missing person case, private investigators can use their resources to help locate the person.
+They might use public records that are difficult to access for average citizens.

-If you are about to enter a partnership with a business associate, then a background check may also be advantageous to you and ultimately your relationship.
+If you are about to enter a partnership with a business associate, a background check may also be advantageous.
 We can help expose any suspicious activity that may be fraudulent or problematic.
-You will have a comprehensive picture of a business partner before you overlap business objectives.
+You will have a comprehensive picture of a business partner before you start a venture together.